 Welcome!
 I’m a physicist, science writer, public speaker, educator, and frequent wearer of jaunty hats (including the eponymous bowler hat).
 My deepest hope as a communicator is to express the love I have for the wonderful Universe we inhabit: its black holes, galaxies, and marvelous zoo of particles, with all the ways they interact.
 On the educational side, I teach and organize classes in astronomy and related topics in my role as director of CosmoAcademy.
 My science blog, Galileo’s Pendulum, is devoted to explanations of some of my favorite topics: cosmology (the study of the whole Universe), astronomy, and the conceptual underpinnings of physics, connecting it all with fun stuff such as comics, poetry, and literature.
 I appeared in comics form as Pluto’s moon Nix, and am occasionally guilty of making “yo momma” jokes.

-In addition, I cover the physics and astronomy beat for Ars Technica and Double X Science, where I serve on the editorial staff.
-My writing has also appeared at BBC Future, Slate, Nautilus, the New Yorker‘s “Elements”, Wired Science /Wired UK, the Scientific American Guest Blog, Culture of Science, and the 365 Days of Astronomy podcast.
+In addition, I write about physics and astronomy stories for Ars Technica, Double X Science, Slate, Nautilus, BBC Future, Aeon Magazine, the New Yorker‘s “Elements”, and other sites.
+You can find a complete list of my published material on my Writing Portfolio page.
 I’m also available to write news items or feature articles, conduct or participate in interviews, appear on radio programs or podcasts, and speak at your college, library, museum, or event; see my public speaking page for more information.